ArchiveBox/docs/Docker.md

 # Docker Compose

-An example [`docker-compose.yml`](https://github.com/pirate/ArchiveBox/blob/master/docker-compose.yml) config is included in the project root.
-You can edit it as you see fit, or just run the default setup with ArchiveBox + Nginx as it comes out of the box.
+An example [`docker-compose.yml`](https://github.com/pirate/ArchiveBox/blob/master/docker-compose.yml) config with ArchiveBox and an Nginx server to serve the archive is included in the project root.
+You can edit it as you see fit, or just run it as it comes out-of-the-box.

 ## Setup